zakyikow/Immoly/README.md

    - Built using HTML/CSS with the utilization of Tailwind CSS for enhanced styling.

 6. **Back End**:
-   - Developed using JavaScript with Node.js, providing robust functionality to support the platform's operations.
+   - Developed using JavaScript with Node.js and MongoDB, providing robust functionality to support the platform's operations and user authentication.

 ## Features